-The peculiar geometry of the CLAS12 sector suggested an innovative hybrid-optics solution to limit the active area to ≈ 1 m2 per sector, with part of the light directly imaged and part of the light detected after reflection from mirrors.
+The peculiar geometry of the CLAS12 sector suggested a innovative hybrid-optics solution to limit the active area to $\approx 1 \text{ m}^2$ per sector, with part of the light directly imaged and part of the light detected after reflection from mirrors.
 This and the bending into the torus field of the CLAS12 Forward Detector create a variety of possible topologies for the particle and photons paths.
 The RICH reconstruction exploits a ray-tracing algorithm to provide a Cherenkov angle estimation for each photon hit and hadron track in the event.
 This basic experimental information allows an independent development of higher-level PID algorithms with increasing sophistication.

 Preliminary data analysis shows that the CLAS12 RICH is able to match the required time and Cherenkov angle resolutions.
 After calibration, each of the 25k channels features a time resolution of the order of 0.6 ns, better than the 1 ns specification.
-High-momentum particles define the most stringent requirements for the RICH performance.
-As the pion yield is larger than the other particles species by an order of magnitude, a 4σ angle separation is required to contain the contamination at the percent level.
-At 8 GeV/c, this implies an angle resolution of 1.5 mrad.
-Despite the fact that the detailed study of the alignment and optical performance of the various components is still ongoing, the detector has already demonstrated a single-photon angle resolution better than 5 mrad and an average number of 19 photons per charged particle in the forward high-momentum direction, in line with the detector design specifications.
-This reflects in an angle resolution per charged particle close to the design value of 1.5 mrad and an effective hadron identification capability over the entire required momentum range.
+High momentum particles define the most stringent requirements for the RICH performance.
+As the pion yield supersedes the other particles species by an order of magnitude, a 4σ angle separation is required to

 Figure 48: RICH response for non-electron particles as defined by CLAS12.
 The measured Cherenkov angles distribute around the expected values for pion, kaon, and proton hypotheses as a function of their momentum.
-The three hadron populations are separated over the whole momentum range, from 3 GeV/c up to 8 GeV/c.
-The distribution is for particles passing through one aerogel tile of 2-cm thickness (tile 12 in layer 1) and spanning the entire momentum range of interest for RICH.
+The three hadron populations are separated over the whole momentum range, from 3 GeV up to 8 GeV.
+The distribution is for particles passing through one aerogel tile of 2 cm thickness (tile 12 in layer 1) and spanning the entire momentum range of interest for RICH.